SceneFormer: Indoor Scene Generation with Transformers: Introduction

-Transformers \cite{vaswani2017attention} perform well on a variety of natural language processing tasks by treating a sentence as a \textit{sequence} of words, and recently on images \cite{luo2020end} and 3D meshes \cite{nash2020polygen} as well.
-Based on the idea that a scene can be treated as a \textit{sequence} of objects, we propose the \textit{SceneFormer}, a series of transformers that autoregressively predict the category, location, orientation and the size of each object in a scene.
+Transformers \cite{vaswani2017attention} perform well on a variety of natural language processing tasks by treating a sentence as a sequence of words, and recently on images \cite{luo2020end} and 3D meshes \cite{nash2020polygen} as well.
+Based on the idea that a scene can be treated as a \textit{sequence} of objects, we propose \textit{SceneFormer}, a series of transformers that autoregressively predict the class category, location, orientation and the size of each object in a scene.
 We show that such a model generates realistic and diverse scenes, while requiring little domain knowledge or data preparation.
 In addition, we do not use any visual information such as a 2D rendering of the scene either as input or as an internal representation.

-We use the cross-attention mechanism of the Transformer decoder to build \textit{conditional} models. \textit{Conditioning} differs from a \textit{translation} task -- in translation the output is expected to be aligned with the input as closely as possible according to a given metric, while in a conditioning task the input only guides the scene generation.
-We expect the output to mostly adhere to the input, in addition it can contain some information not indicated by the input.
+We use the cross-attention mechanism of the Transformer decoder to build conditional models.
+Conditioning differs from a translation task -- in translation the output is expected to be aligned with the input as closely as possible according to a given metric, while in a conditioning task the input only guides the scene generation.
+We expect the output to mostly adhere to the input, but it can contain some information not indicated by the input.
 We condition separately on two kinds of user inputs.
-The first is the shape of the room, including the positions of doors and windows.
-Our shape-conditioned scenes are preferred over DeepSynth $57.7\%$ of the time for bedroom scenes, and $63.3\%$ for living room scenes.
-The second possible input is a text description of the room, such as \textit{``There is a room with a bed and a wardrobe.
+The first is the room layout, including the positions of doors and windows.
+Our layout-conditioned scenes are preferred over the state-of-the-art FastSynth 53.9\% of the time for bedroom scenes, and 56.7\% for living room scenes.
+The second type of input is a text description of the room, such as \textit{``There is a room with a bed and a wardrobe.
 There is a table lamp next to the wardrobe.''}.
+Our text-conditioned model outperforms baselines in terms of category and relation accuracy.